mixpanel/docs/docs/Admin/Pricing-Plans.md

 This is a rare threshold to exceed, but you can customize an Insights report to confirm your average user triggers fewer than 1000 events per month.

-## Excluded Events (MTU Plans)
+## Excluded Events

-Certain events and API updates are non-qualifying and excluded from the calculation:
+Certain events and API updates are non-qualifying and excluded from the MTU calculation:

 - $identify
 - $create_alias